dfinity/portal/docs/developer-docs/functionality/http_requests/http_requests-how-it-works.md

 ### Responses Must be &ldquo;Similar&rdquo;

 Responses the replicas of the subnet receive must be &ldquo;similar&rdquo; in the sense that each response can be subjected to the same transformation function and the outcome of the transformation will be equal on every replica.
 Thus, &ldquo;similar&rdquo; in this context means that some core information we are interested in is equal in all responses and other parts may differ, but are not relevant for the response.
-A common setting in the world of HTTP APIs is that the responses are structurally equivalent, but contain certain fields that differ in the responses, e.g., because of timestamps and identifiers contained in the responses.
+A common setting in the world of HTTP APIs is that the responses are structurally equivalent, but contain certain fields that differ in the responses, for example, because of timestamps and identifiers contained in the responses.

 ### POST Requests Must be Idempotent

 The way the feature is implemented implies that every HTTP request must be made by every replica of the subnet.
-This not only applies to `GET`, but also to `POST`, requests and for the latter creates a challenge that we do not have for `GET` requests: A `GET`, if implemented properly, i.e., according to basic HTTP principles, is idempotent, i.e., if made multiple times, yields the same result and does not change anything, but this does not apply to `POST`.
-I.e., without further precautions, a `POST` made from a canister could result in the request leading to an update on the called server $n$ times, with $n$ the number of replicas in the subnet.
+This not only applies to `GET`, but also to `POST`, requests and for the latter creates a challenge that we do not have for `GET` requests: A `GET`, if implemented properly according to basic HTTP principles, is idempotent.
+Idempotency means that, if a request is made multiple times, it yields the same result and does not change the server's state.
+Idempotency does not apply to `POST` requests, meaning that, without further precautions, a `POST` made from a canister could result in the request leading to an update on the called server $n$ times, with $n$ the number of replicas in the subnet.
 This behaviour is clearly not intended, nor would it be acceptable in most scenarios.

 One standard solution used in practice for such scenarios is the use of an *idempotency key* in the request.
 This key is a unique random string in a header sent along with all resulting requests by the different replicas.
 The server identifies all but one of the requests as duplicates and those are not considered for changing the state on the server, only one of them is.
 This results in exactly the intended behaviour of the `POST` being applied exactly once by the server.
 However, note that this single request being processed by the server can actually be the request made by a compromised replica and thus not be the intended request.
 Also, the compromised replica may change the idempotency key and thus lead to its request and the actual intended request getting processed by the server.